 How popular is the baby name Eitan in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Eitan and check out all the blog posts that mention the name Eitan.
+Plus, check out all the blog posts that mention the name Eitan.

 According to data released earlier this week by Israel’s Central Bureau for Statistics (CBS), the top three most popular baby names in the country overall in 2015 were:

 - Yosef (used for male babies — both Muslim and Jewish)

 - Ariel (used for Jewish babies — both male and female)

 The top baby names for Jewish babies specifically were Noa and Noam:

 Boy Names (Jewish)

 The CBS also reported that the boy names Dror, Yagel/Yigal, and Alroi/Elroi/Elroy each saw a sharp rise in usage in 2015.

 The top baby names for Muslim babies specifically were Maryam and Mohammad:

 Girl Names (Muslim)